 The variety of lubricants in your local bike shop can be a little confusing, vital for maintaining your bicycle and keeping things moving smoothly, they prolong the life of parts and improve your ride if applied correctly.
-If you’re not sure which parts of the bike need lubrication then this infographic will guide you through.
+If you’re not sure which parts of the bike need lubrication then this blog will guide you through.

 There’s essentially three different types of bike lube: